Skip to Content

 One of the hairpin turns on Kelok 44 near Lake Maninjau.

-The higher sections of the road are lined with coffee shops and warungs where you can stop for a drink and meal to enjoy the view over the lake or watch the cars and scooters navigate the sharp turns.
+The higher sections of the road are lined with coffee shops and warungs where you can stop for a drink or meal to enjoy the view over the lake.

 Tourist cycles along a narrow road alongside paddy fields at Lake Maninjau.

-With plenty of stops for rests, refreshments, and chats with the villagers, cycling the entire lake should take you between 6 and 8 hours.
-Bicycle rental costs 60k per person per day.
+With plenty of stops for rests, refreshments, and chats with the villagers, cycling the entire lake should take you around 6 hours.

 View over Maninjau from a village on top of the crater.